malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 ![close-enough-measure](files/Autonomous-monitoring-and-control-close-enough-measure.png)

 It's useful to note that this problem becomes easier in cases where forms of hindsight can be used (such as in offline training).
 So for Internal-RMC and AMC, we may find a better solution.

+### Benefit of goal repitition
+Practice on existing known rewardful goals can reduce the cost on subsequent attempts by making the target more efficient.
+However the benefit of practice reduces over time.
+So there is a point where further practice gains no improvement for the future.
+If we knew the ideal trajectory length/path for a goal from some current state then we could assume for example that each practice will reduce actual cost by 10% closer toward the ideal cost.

+Could we use a function approximator `C(s_a -> s_b)` that predicts expected cost based on past experiences?
+Perhaps we could measure subsequent actual cost against this prediction and use it to judge the benefit of practice?
+It's not entirely clear how that might actually work, but having such a predictor would be extremely useful for goal selection as it needs to estimate cost without performing planning.

+### Benefit of goal exploration
+Some attention also needs to be given to the selection of a goal with no past observed reward.
+This includes previously seen states that issued no reward, and unseen states.
+One benefit of setting a goal is the hope of obtaining controller reward upon reaching that goal.
+A second benefit of setting a goal is to train the agent to follow goals.
+A previously rewardful state provides both those two benefits, however it offers only a potentially very small sample of the set of plausible attainable states.
+Consequently, training the target against those goal states alone may not generalise well.

+To put this in a slightly different way, the value of a rewardless goal is (through training) to reduce uncertainty in the target's ability to reach an arbitrary goal set by the controller.
+The subsequent value is to maximise our future likelihood of being able to reproduce future observations of high reward on so far unseen states.
+Based on lots of observations by the deep learning community, we assume _a priori_ that generalisation will be maximised by training against lots of different goals.

+This is also part of how we can trade off exploration of random rewardless goals vs known rewardfull goals.
+It becomes yet another term in the prediction of the value of a potential goal state.

 ## Goal Cost Modelling